What kind of world do we live in

 Among the nine arrested for her murder are Asimwe's own father and a priest.
 It is likely that the horrific crime was based on a belief that the body parts of people with albinism have magical properties.

-The albino community in Tanzania fears further attacks.
+The community of people with albinism in Tanzania fears further attacks.
 National elections are coming up and some political candidates believe that witchcraft will help their chances.
 Muluka-Anne Miti-Drummond, UN expert on the rights of persons with albinism, reacted to Asimwe's murder by asking:

 “What kind of world do we live in where people are so dehumanized that even religious leaders and parents can be incentivised to brutally kill and mutilate a toddler?!”